 Rebekah A. Gold, MA

-Co-Founder & National Council Lead, Young Caregiver Council of Canada
+Co-Founder and National Lead, Young Caregivers Collective of Canada

 Research Affiliate, Young Caregivers Association®